SubZero404/cs50-final-project/README.md

 - **Node.js & npm**: Used for managing front-end libraries.
 - **Jinja2**: A templating engine for dynamically generating HTML from Python variables.

+## Acknowledgements

+This project was developed with the assistance of the following tools:

+- **ChatGPT** by OpenAI — Used for guidance, explanations, and code suggestions during development and debugging.
+- **GitHub Copilot** — Used for code autocompletion and generating boilerplate code efficiently.

+These tools supported the learning process and helped streamline development.

 ### Front-End Libraries Installed via npm
 - **Bootstrap**: A popular CSS framework for building responsive and mobile-first websites.
 - **Bootstrap-icons**: Provides a set of customizable icons to use in the project.